lanlab-org/OAPS-Jifry/Documents/DevDoc.md

 * [commons-io-2.4](https://commons.apache.org/proper/commons-io/download_io.cgi)

 **NOTE**: This is the current running system environment, there might be newer versions of any component, and you might use newer versions if you like.
 Also we would like to assume that you know how to setup the aforementioned components.
+If not, [follow these guidelines](https://github.com/lanlab-org/OAPS-Jifry/blob/master/Documents/UserDoc.md) before you continue.

 After you have finished setting up the environment, and everything is up and running, see the following section to understand our contribution workflow.
 ## Follow the Feature-branching Workflow